TheFreeman193/NordVPN-Servers/docs/Get-NordVPNCountryList.md

 ## DESCRIPTION
 Returns a list of all countries with NordVPN servers.
-By default, the required data is downloaded from the NordVPN web API and processed to produce an array of country entries, each of which is a hashtable.
+By default, the required data is downloaded from the NordVPN web API and processed to produce a list of country entries, each of which is a NordVPNCountry object.

 Please see [About NordVPN-Servers Classes](./about_NordVPN-Servers_Classes.md) to view the complete structure of a country entry.